Stacy Dittrich

 Stacy Dittrich (born March 2, 1973), a former police detective from Ohio, is an American mystery novelist and true crime author.

 Career

-Dittrich, a graduate of Lexington High School (Ohio), retired from the Richland County Sheriff's Department in Mansfield, Ohio, in 2008.
+Dittrich, a graduate of Lexington High School, retired from the Richland County Sheriff's Department in Mansfield, Ohio, in 2008.
 She began her police career as a dispatcher in 1992 and became a deputy in 1996, after being exposed to law enforcement by her father and three uncles, who were police officers.
 In 1997, The Mansfield News Journal printed a two-page feature article about Dittrich and her retired father titled "Like Father, Like Daughter: The Beat Goes On."

 In 2002, Dittrich received the Victims of Crime Award from the Ohio attorney general.
-In 2009, she received a commendation from Ohio State Rep. Margaret Ann Ruhlfor her writing achievements.
+In 2009, she received a commendation from Ohio State Rep. Margaret Ann Ruhl for her writing achievements.